-- 4.24 The Mayor is proposing that MOPAC will receive £27.9 million in funding via retained business rates in 2021-22; the majority of this funding reflects the policing share of historic council tax freeze grant which since 2016-17 has been allocated through retained business rates to the GLA through the local government finance settlement. - 4.25 In addition, MOPAC is forecast to receive an increase of £180 million in Home Office core police grant when comparing the revised 2020-21 budgeted figure at Quarter 2 of £2,048.5 million to the assumed 2021-22 figure of £2,229.1 million.
-This includes £38.3 million of the total £160 million officer uplift funding received in 2020-21 for the additional 1,369 officers funded by the Home Office, which was previously included in specific grants in 2020-21 but is now expected to be paid through the core police grant.
-The increase of £180 million also includes £142 million for an assumed officer uplift funding of a further 2,640 officers, in accordance with the Commissioner's assessment that the MPS should receive 6,000 of the 20,000 officers being funded nationally by the Government.
-These amounts will change once the actual allocation of officer uplift for the MPS is known. - 4.26 There is a forecast decrease in specific grants of £106 million from £689.3 million in 2020-21 to £583.1 million in 2021-22.
-This reduction included the £38.3 million referred to above, as well as £20.1 million for Home Office surge funding and £7 million in Home Office funding for the VRU, neither of which the Government has confirmed will continue.
-The remaining movements relate to one off grants in 2020-21, including £20.5 million for Covid-19 additional funding and £10.3 million for Counter Terrorism Policing Headquarters change programmes.
+- 4.24 The Mayor is proposing that MOPAC will receive £27.9 million in funding via retained business rates in 2021-22; the majority of this funding reflects the policing share of historic council tax freeze grant which since 2016-17 has been allocated through retained business rates to the GLA through the local government finance settlement. - 4.25 In addition, MOPAC is forecast to receive an increase of £132.7 million in Home Office core police grant when comparing the revised 2020-21 budgeted figure at Quarter 2 of £2,048.5 million to the assumed 2021-22 figure of £2,181.3 million.
+This includes £38.3 million of the total £160 million officer uplift funding received in 2020-21 for the additional 1,369 officers funded by the Home Office, which was previously included in specific grants in 2020-21 but is now expected to be paid through the core police grant. - 4.26 The increase also includes £94.4 million for London's share of the national Police Officer Uplift programme, which represents approximately 1,370 (1,344 exclusively for the MPS) of the additional 6,000 officers across England and Wales. - 4.27 The 2022-23 budgeted figures assume the recruitment of the remaining 3,287 officers to achieve the MPS target of 6,000 additional officers by the end of 2022-23 from the national 20,000 officer uplift programme.
+No amount has been included for additional Home Office funding for these additional officers, as the Government has not yet indicated funding levels for policing in 2022-23.
+This creates a funding gap of £194.1 million relating to the final tranche of the Police Officer Uplift programme.

+4.28 There is a forecast decrease in specific grants of £106 million from £689.3 million in 2020-21 to £583.1 million in 2021-22.
+This reduction reflects the £38.3 million referred to above, which was previously shown as a specific grant but has now been rolled into core funding, as well as £20.1 million for Home Office surge funding and £7 million in Home Office funding for the VRU, neither of which the Government has confirmed will continue.
+The remaining movements relate to one-off grants in 2020-21, including £20.5 million for COVID-19 additional funding and £10.3 million for Counter Terrorism Policing Headquarters change programmes.

-- 4.27 Inclusive London, the Mayor's equality, diversity and inclusion strategy, includes a chapter on how the Mayor is helping to make London a safe, healthy and enjoyable city.
-This chapter includes the Mayor's objectives to reduce the disproportionate impact of crime on children and young people and other groups disproportionately likely to be victims of crime; to reduce differences in groups' perceptions of, and confidence in, policing and the criminal justice system (CJS); and to reduce inequality and disproportionate representation in the CJS. - 4.28 Equality Impact Assessments (EIAs) have not yet been undertaken for each of the change proposals that are contained within this budget, but such assessments will be provided within each discrete decision.
+- 4.29 Inclusive London, the Mayor's equality, diversity and inclusion strategy, includes a chapter on how the Mayor is helping to make London a safe, healthy and enjoyable city.
+This chapter includes the Mayor's objectives to reduce the disproportionate impact of crime on children and young people and other groups disproportionately likely to be victims of crime; to reduce differences in groups' perceptions of, and confidence in, policing and the criminal justice system (CJS); and to reduce inequality and disproportionate representation in the CJS. - 4.30 Equality Impact Assessments (EIAs) have not yet been undertaken for each of the change proposals that are contained within this budget, but such assessments will be provided within each discrete decision.
 Those assessments will then be published as part of the decision-making process.